I know you are ready for 2021 marketing trends because you read this blog and tons of other marketing blogs, right?

 Even if they work and cause explosive growth, it will only last for a short while before your competitors jump on board and make it harder.

 There’s a British cycling coach named Dave Brailsford.
-His belief was that if you improved every area related to cycling by just 1 percent, then those small gains would add up to remarkable improvement.
+His belief was that if you improved every area related to cycling by just one percent, then those small gains would add up to remarkable improvement.

-And he’s right, that’s how you win a race.
+He’s right, that’s how you win a race.

 There will be a big shift from people focusing on one channel and trying to find the “Holy Grail of marketing” to working on slightly improving each area of your marketing.

-From split testing your title tags to get a few ranking improvements to adding checkout bumps to your order page so you can spend a little bit more on your paid ads to using Google Data Studio so you can better optimize for your lifetime value…

-It’s all about the little things.
+From split testing your title tags to get a few ranking improvements to adding checkout bumps to your order page so you can spend a little bit more on your paid ads to using Google Data Studio to better optimize for your lifetime value—it’s all about the little things.

 That’s what is going to add up to winning.

-That’s what you’ll have to shift your mindset to in order to win in 2020 and beyond.
+That’s what you’ll have to shift your mindset to in order to win in 2021 and beyond.

-Trend #7: Personalization is the new marketing
+Marketing Trend #7: Depersonalization is the New Marketing

 The big reason isn’t that your marketing sucks or that all of those visitors are junk and unqualified.